TristanDamron/Pupil/README.md

 Dynamically adjusts the camera to account for variable inter-pupillary distance (IPD) based on how far away an object is from the player.
 Simply place the Prefabs/PupilCameraSettings prefab into the hierarchy to set adjustment variables and trigger adjustments.

-PupilCamera.cs also has functionality for automatically adjusting depth of field for objeccts close to the player. *This feature requires Unity.PostProcessing.* Attach the PupilCameraProfile.asset to each camera's PostProcessingBehaviour component to trigger adjustments.
+PupilCamera.cs also has functionality for automatically adjusting depth of field for objects close to the player. *This feature requires Unity.PostProcessing.* Attach the PupilCameraProfile.asset to each camera's PostProcessingBehaviour component to trigger adjustments.

 ## Prefabs/PupilCameraRig.prefab
-VR camera rig that supports dynamic IPD adjustments.
+VR camera rig that supports dynamic IPD adjustments and dynamic depth of field adjustments from PupilCamear.cs.

 ## Prefabs/PupilInitializer.prefab
 Loads the VR device for Unity.

 ## Prefabs/PupilCameraSettings.prefab
 Sets camera IPD settings and triggers auto adjustments. *Requires a PupilCameraRig prefab to be in the scene*

+## Prefabs/PupilSteamVRCameraRig.prefab
+Slightly modified SteamVR camera rig that includes the PupilCameraRig prefab. *Requires the SteamVR Unity plugin*

 # Shaders
 Pupil comes with a variety of shaders for image optimization and accessibility.